3-year-old found by stranger after wandering away from New Haven school playground, family says

 NEW HAVEN, Conn.
 (WTNH) — A New Haven mother is looking for answers after she claims her 3-year-old son wandered away from his school’s playground without being seen.

-The incident happened around noon on Monday at New Haven Public School’s Truman School.
+The incident happened around 10:07 a.m. on Monday at New Haven Public School’s Truman School.

 The boy’s aunt told News 8 that Kryce Wright left the playground and was later found by a stranger.
 He was unharmed.